MO-tothe-ES/MLA_DIKU/README.md

-# Macroeconomics III, UCPH
+# Machine Learning A, UCPH
-Assignments and notes for the course Macroeconomics III at UCPH.
+Assignments and notes for the course Machine Learning A at the department of computer science at UCPH.